Save the date: The International Summer Course is in preparation and will take place in Salzburg from July 6-12, 2025.

 Downloads

 Graduates are able to convey the concept and working methods of the Orff-Schulwerk in a competent and contemporary manner and to work with different target groups.
 They contribute to the continuing development of the Orff-Schulwerk with exceptional standards.
-Equipped with newly acquired and seasoned knowledge and skills, they enrich educational and cultural practices and contribute to the cultivation of the creativity-oriented, culturally considerate and diversity-sensitive work that defines Elemental Music and Dance Education.
+Equipped with newly acquired and seasoned knowledge and skills, they enrich educational and cultural practices and contribute to the cultivation of the creativity-orientated, culturally considerate and diversity-sensitive work that defines Elemental Music and Dance Education.
 Having broadened their professional prospects, they can expect increased advantages in the labour market.
-Furthermore, due to the deeply meaningful, creative and artistic nature of the content, the programme can be beneficial to ones overall health – serving to impede burnout, a condition that largely affects teachers, and helping to maintain physical health through active movement and dance.
+Furthermore, due to the deeply meaningful, creative and artistic nature of the content, the programme can contribute to better overall health – serving to impede burnout, a condition that largely affects teachers, and helping to maintain physical health through active movement and dance.

 coming soon!